USAJOBS/help-center/how-to/account/documents/upload.md

 * TXT
 * Word (.doc or .docx)

-### How do I upload a document that's larger than 3MB?
+### How do I upload a document that's larger than 5MB?

-If your document is larger than 3 MB, here are some suggestions:
+If your document is larger than 5MB, here are some suggestions:

 * Read Adobe’s tutorial on [how to reduce PDF file size](https://acrobatusers.com/tutorials/reducing-file-size){:target="_blank"}.
 * Print your document, scan it (if you have a personal scanner) and save it at a smaller size.